Akatsuki Blitzkampf: Introduced in EN-Eins Perfektewelt

 A self-proclaimed destroyer of the world who is both ancient Battle Maiden and a grandmaster (dubbed Praeses) of Neu Tempera Orden.
-After her soul was sealed inside the Heilige Lanze, at some point during the beginning of World War II, a prototype clone of Unity Mitford called "Mitford" stumbled upon the lance and touches it.
+After her soul was sealed inside the Heilige Lanze Gungnir, at some point during the beginning of World War II, a prototype clone of Unity Mitford called "Mitford" stumbled upon the lance and touches it.
 However, Mitford committed suicide by shooting her own head to prevent Valkyria from possessing her.
 Unfortunately, the lance already fused with Mitford's body, as her soul ceased to exist, Valkyria's soul becomes dormant and heal Mitford's corpse.
-While possibly being an inspiration of Mycale's Dainsleif on having similar host possession attributes, Valkyria's Heilige Lanze cannot be easily removed from her host, due to the lance fuses with the host body and can be summon from a thin air.
+While possibly being an inspiration of Mycale's Dainsleif on having similar host possession attributes, Valkyria's Gungnir cannot be easily removed from her host, due to the lance fuses with the host body and can be summon from a thin air.
 Sometimes later, like Adler, she also have let herself be cloned to mass-produce Tempelritter army, similar to Adler's Elektrosoldat.
+In additions to Gungnir, she also wears and wields original Vrilbeobachteranzug and Laevateinn.
 She briefly appeared as part of Mycale's Reflector moves in Akatsuki-titles, until properly she made her debut in the sequel EN-Eins.
 In the original version of the second game, she was simply a power-up palette swap final boss version of Tempelritter, such as can use EX/Super gauge moves infinitely, even after “Perfektewelt” state being used and was highly recommended for the players to prepare a Reflector against her.
 Later being re-introduced as a fully playable balanced character in 1.10 update of the second game's update title, Anastasis, to differentiate herself from her clone's moveset.